 This is an individualized study designed by the student in consultation with the professor.
 It requires self-directed learning in a selected area of interest; the professor serves as resource.
+Course repeatable for 20 credit(s).

 EDLA 612 Leadership Role Seminar